robch/book-of-ai/docs/chapter-5-sample-overview-openai-chat-streaming-with-data-java.md

 ---
-# OpenAI Chat Completions Streaming with Data in Java
+# OpenAI Chat Streaming with Data in Java

-This sample demonstrates how to use the OpenAI Chat Completions API with streaming and data integration in a Java console application.
+This sample demonstrates how to use the OpenAI Chat API with streaming and data integration in a Java console application.

 ## Main.java